 OVERVIEW Casa Livia

 Savor the best of southern Tuscany at this wonderful three-bedroom 14th century tower, set within bucolic gardens at the edge of the picturesque town of Cetona.
 Its prominent location offers exceptional vistas of Monte Cetona, Città della Pieve and the gorgeous Tuscan countryside, enjoyed from different vantage points throughout the property or beside its fabulous pool.

 Carefully restored and redecorated with a creative and colorful touch, living areas and bedrooms are spread over the tower’s four floors.
 The ground floor is home to a comfortable open plan living and dining room as well as a well equipped kitchen with a breakfast table and French door onto the large terrace.
 A spacious, charmingly appointed bedroom is found on each of the upper floors, two of which are normally two doubles and a twin, however these can also be made up to three doubles or three twins.
-All of the bedrooms have their own bathroom en-suite bathrooms.
+All of the bedrooms have their own en-suite bathroom.

 Immerse yourself in the beauty of the breathtaking nature while relaxing in the garden’s covered sitting area featuring colorful sofas and cushions.
 You can descend the stone stairs through the garden to take in the sun on one of the poolside loungers or cool down in the 12m x 4m pool before sipping some chilled local wine under the adjacent covered pergola.
 There is vine-laden dining area next to the house, perfect for your evening meals gazing up at the stars and listening to the soundtrack of crickets and rustling breeze through the trees.

 Leaving your secluded oasis, you can easily amble through the narrow cobbled lanes of Cetona, browsing the shops, enjoying a caffé, a spritz and the local ambiance on one of the café terraces in the bustling central piazza.
 Learn more about Cetona and the area in the estate tab.

 Please note, the villa’s numerous steps, both inside and out, should be taken into consideration for anyone with mobility issues or families with young children.
 This villa can also be rented with the neighbouring one-bedroom Livietta villa.

 Amenities and services